Mwesigwa-Enock/spring-rabbitmq-webflux-test/README.md

 There is a docker file (docker-compose.yml) which is in the project directory.
 You need to run the following command while in the project root directory.

+To download docker, please use the following [docker download](https://www.docker.com/products/docker-desktop/)

 ```shell
 docker-compose up
 ```

 Then visit the following link [rabbitmq](http://localhost:15672) to access the management portal, and the credentials remain the same ```guest``` / ```guest```